 Figuring Out What To Do After a Car Wreck

 In a tactical world, the first step after a shock event is to assess the situation quickly.
 For the average person, it involves stopping and turning off the car, checking yourself and checking any passengers for serious harm or immediate medical need.
-The second thing to do is to do the same for any other driver in initial contact.
+The second thing to do is to do the same for any other driver in the initial contact.
 If anyone is hurt or bleeding, don’t guess – just call 911 for medical assistance.
 The local fire department who usually responds first can then decide what needs to be applied.

 Car Wreck Damage Assessment

 If you’re fine and no one needs immediate medical assistance, then the next step is to get out of the car, get to a safe part of the street or highway edge, and look at what has happened with your car versus everyone else.
 Don’t worry about responsibility or fault right away.
 If the accident is on the highway and its busy, there’s a good chance a highway patrol is going to eventually show up within a few minutes regardless.

 If on a regular street and the accident has effectively blocked the road, call the police as they will need to control traffic and arrange for safe towing.
 Do not leave the incident until you have shared your identification with other drivers and you have their information and insurance provider contact data.
 Taking off otherwise could get you charged with a hit and run offense.

 Looking at the damage, take photos with your phone if possible.
 These will be critical for your insurance provider.
 Make sure to photograph the entire surrounding and other cars, not just your car alone.
 If the damage is slight and both cars or your car is drivable, then there is no need for a police presence and the exchange of contact information and witness info is enough.
 You will then report the event to your insurance provider and state DMV office when possible.